Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 #### Authenticate with Azure AD: Hello World

-This sample is intended to assist in authenticating with Azure AD via the ioredis client library.
+This sample is intended to assist in authenticating a hosted Azure Cache for Redis instance with Azure AD via the ioredis client library.
 It focuses on displaying the logic required to fetch an Azure AD access token and to use it as the password when setting up the ioredis instance.

 ##### Migration Guidance

-When migrating your existing application code, replace the password input with Azure AD token.
+When migrating your existing application code to authenticate with Azure AD, replace the password input with Azure AD token.
 Azure Redis Cache name, username, Azure AD token, and use of SSL are required while connecting with the cache.
 The username will depend on whether you're using service principal, managed identity, or Microsoft username.

 Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library, as shown below.
 Replace it with the password configuring/retrieving logic in your application code.